French , Spanish & Latin

 In the Sixth Form, students of French or Spanish develop their language skills and vocabulary to a very advanced so they can comfortably continue the language at university.
 The course includes up-to-date topics such as immigration and the changes in the family structure and is designed to develop their ability in the four skills so they become fully operational in the language of their choice.
 The course also encourages the students to study in much more depth many key aspects of the country’s civilisation, and requires students to produce an Independent Research Project on a topic of their choice which relates to the French or Spanish-speaking world.
 As at GCSE, students will follow the EDUQAS specification for French and the AQA specification for Spanish.
 Latin at A Level may also be available, subject to sufficient uptake.

 Extra Curricular Activities

-Many old Ambrosians have gone on to study languages at University, either as a Single or Dual Honours Languages Degree, or in combination with other subjects such as Business Studies, Law and Sciences.
+Finally, many old Ambrosians have gone on to study languages at University, either as a Single or Dual Honours Languages Degree, or in combination with other subjects such as Business Studies, Law.
+Mathematics and Sciences.